rikedyp/link/docs/Upgradeto30.md

 * "Case Coding" of file names, supporting the maintenence of source for names which differ only in case (for example, `FOO` vs `Foo`) in case-insensitive file systems.
 * The addition of the [Link.LaunchDir](API/Link.LaunchDir.md) API function, which returns the name of the directory that the interpreter was started from, either using the `LOAD=` or `CONFIGFILE=`setting.

-### Release Notes
+### Change History

-A detailed list of new features added to recent releases and a few behavioural changes can be found in the [Link 3.0 Release Notes](ReleaseNotes.md).
+A detailed list of new features added to recent releases and a few behavioural changes can be found in the [Link Change History](ChangeHistory.md).